frederic-perez/AmE-dictionary/data/dictionary.md

 __ponderous__ _adj_ :eight::hammer: _He shouldered his ponderous bundle._
 __pong__ _n_
 __pontiff__
+__pontificate__ _v_ /pahn-TIF-uh-kayt/ To pontificate is to speak or express an opinion about something in a pompous or dogmatic way.
 __pontoon boat__ _n_ :two::hammer: _Pedal a pontoon boat._
 __pontoon__ _n_ :five::hammer: (pontoons) _The building floated on pontoons._
 __pony up__ _phr v_ _slang_ :two: To pay (money owed or due).